tatfook/MovieCodecPlugin/README.md

 Run `MakePackage.bat` which will generate the `MovieCodecPlugin.zip` paracraft mod installer file.

 ### How to Build FFMPEG with VCPKG
+currently only FFMPEG 4.X is supported.
+There are some breaking API changes since FFMPEG 5.0.

 features: x264,mp3lame,fdk-aac,nonfree
 ```
 vcpkg install ffmpeg[x264,mp3lame,fdk-aac,nonfree]:x86-windows-static
 ```
-This file can be copied to `Mod/MovieCodecPlugin.zip` to install it manually to paracraft.
+copy x86-windows-static from vcpkg package folder to current project folder, replacing all include files and lib files.

 ### How to Build FFMPEG From Source (Not recommended)
-currently only FFMPEG 3.4.X is supported, which is released in 2018.
-There are some breaking API changes since FFMPEG 4.0.
+currently only FFMPEG 4.X is supported, which is released in 2018.
+There are some breaking API changes since FFMPEG 5.0.
 Building FFMPEG static library with visual studio is kind of complicated. follow the offical document, here are some highlights: